Hebrew calendar: Days

+Halachically, the exact time when days begin or end is uncertain: this time could be either sundown (shekiah) or else nightfall (tzait ha'kochavim, "when the stars appear").
+The time between sundown and nightfall (bein hashmashot) is of uncertain status.
+Thus (for example) observance of Shabbat begins before sundown on Friday and ends after nightfall on Saturday, to be sure that Shabbat is not violated no matter when the transition between days occurs.

-Instead of the international date line convention, there are varying opinions as to where the day changes.
-One opinion uses the antimeridian of Jerusalem (located at 144°47' W, passing through eastern Alaska).
-Other opinions exist as well.
+Instead of the International Date Line convention, there are varying opinions as to where the day changes.
 (See International date line in Judaism.)

-The end of the Shabbat and other Jewish holidays is based on nightfall (Tzeth haKochabim) which occurs some amount of time, typically 42 to 72 minutes, after sunset.
-According to Maimonides, nightfall occurs when three medium-sized stars become visible after sunset.
-By the 17th century, this had become three second-magnitude stars.
-The modern definition is when the center of the sun is 7° below the geometric (airless) horizon, somewhat later than civil twilight at 6°.

 Hours

 Judaism uses multiple systems for dividing hours.
 In one system, the 24-hour day is divided into fixed hours equal to 1/24 of a day, while each hour is divided into 1080 halakim (parts, singular: helek).
 A part is 3 1/3 seconds (1/18 minute).
-The ultimate ancestor of the helek was a small Babylonian time period called a barleycorn, itself equal to 1/72 of a Babylonian time degree (1° of celestial rotation).
-These measures are not generally used for everyday purposes.
-Its best known use is for calculating and announcing the molad.
+The ultimate ancestor of the helek was a Babylonian time period called a barleycorn, equal to 1/72 of a Babylonian time degree (1° of celestial rotation).
+These measures are not generally used for everyday purposes; their best-known use is for calculating and announcing the molad.

 In another system, the daytime period is divided into 12 relative hours (sha'ah z'manit, also sometimes called "halachic hours").
 A relative hour is defined as 1/12 of the time from sunrise to sunset, or dawn to dusk, as per the two opinions in this regard.
-Therefore an hour can be less than 60 minutes in winter, and more than 60 minutes in summer; similarly, the 6th hour ends at solar noon, which generally differs from 12:00.
+Therefore, an hour can be less than 60 minutes in winter, and more than 60 minutes in summer; similarly, the 6th hour ends at solar noon, which generally differs from 12:00.
 Relative hours are used for the calculation of prayer times (zmanim); for example, the Shema must be recited in the first three relative hours of the day.

-There is no clock in the Jewish scheme, so that the local civil clock is used.
-Although the civil clock, including the one in use in Israel, incorporates local adoptions of various conventions such as time zones, standard times and daylight saving, these have no place in the Jewish scheme.
-The civil clock is used only as a reference point—in expressions such as: "Shabbat starts at ...".
-The steady progression of sunset around the world and seasonal changes results in gradual civil time changes from one day to the next based on observable astronomical phenomena (the sunset) and not on man-made laws and conventions.
+Neither system is commonly used in ordinary life; rather, the local civil clock is used.
+This is even the case for ritual times (e.g. "The latest time to recite Shema today is 9:38 AM").

 Weeks

 The Hebrew week (שבוע, shavua) is a cycle of seven days, mirroring the seven-day period of the Book of Genesis in which the world is created.
-The weekly cycle runs concurrently with but independently of the monthly and annual cycles.

-The weekdays start with Sunday (day 1, or Yom Rishon) and proceed to Saturday (day 7), Shabbat.
+The names for the days of the week are simply the day number within the week.
+The week begins with Day 1 (Sunday) and ends with Shabbat (Saturday).
+(More precisely, since days begin in the evening, weeks begin and end on Saturday evening.
+Day 1 lasts from Saturday evening to Sunday evening, while Shabbat lasts from Friday evening to Saturday evening.)

 Since some calculations use division, a remainder of 0 signifies Saturday.